Public sector whistleblower protection

 Step 2.
 Report the wrongdoing

-If you wish to disclose a wrongdoing, submit your confidential complaint (DOC, 0.1 MB) to the Designated Officer, or directly to the Public Interest Commissioner if you so choose.
+If you wish to disclose a wrongdoing, submit your confidential complaint (DOC, 100 KB) to the Designated Officer, or directly to the Public Interest Commissioner if you so choose.
 Your protection from reprisal begins the moment you seek advice or information from your supervisor, a Chief Officer (usually a Deputy Minister), or the Designated Officer, or disclose the wrongdoing to the Designated Officer or the Public Interest Commissioner.
 While employees considering making a disclosure may approach their supervisor for information and advice, supervisors do not accept or investigate disclosures.

 Your disclosure will be acknowledged within five business days of receipt.